 HOW TO MEASURE

 Ultraviolet light (commonly at 254 nm) is passed through a 10 mm quartz cell containing the sample water.
 The intensity of attenuated light is measured with a sensor, and compared to that of a pure water sample.
 The instrument then reports the UVT value as a percentage.
+Real Tech has the solutions to help our clients get the information they need, when they need it.
+Discover our online and grab sample UVT solutions here.

 Real Tech offers a complete line of UVT monitoring and testing solutions.